Hot Lessons

 - What criteria is the classification of consonants based on?

-- Classification of English fricatives
+- Classification of English vowel

 {"ticker_effect":"slide-v","autoplay":"true","speed":3000,"font_style":"normal"}